 Q. How do I know if my fan is pushing or pulling?

-A. Sometimes there are arrows to show this.
+A. Sometimes, there are arrows to show this.
 If there are no arrows, there may be a sticker on the center of the fan.
 The position of the company’s logo can show the direction that the air is flowing.

 All PC radiator fans are not created equal.
 Some people value power, while others value silence.
 Trust our experts and choose one of the fans on this list to get the best value for money.

 We recommend the Noctua fans to anyone who’s looking for the best of the best.
 If you prefer a fan without the loud whirring noise, then the Be quiet!
 Silent Wings 3 120mm is the better choice.
-So best of luck with your choosing!
+So best of luck with your choice!